globalworming/serenity-kotlin-junit-screenplay-starter/README.md

 # Serenity JUnit Screenplay Starter project
-*no cucumbers where harmed during development*
+*no cucumbers were harmed during development*

 This is a minimalistic com.example using Serenity BDD with the screenplay patter but without Cucumber.
 It shows how actors with different abilities can work on different interfaces in isolation or in collaboration.